bdytx5/choline/README.md

 best to read txt's in order of [idk, gameplan, envstuff]

+Core functions (subject to change)
+- Allows for single command that uploads all data to a remote vast instance and starts the training script for you automatically
+- If using the Choline wrapper, it will automatically store models that have been pretrained, along with your script information to a frontend
+- Ability to pause runs and resume with via the font end
+- Automatic run restart and new instance creation as a result of failed runs
+- Automatic shutdown of instances at the end of runs
+- Integration with other cloud providers for easy access
+- AI monitoring of runs that communicates with you about possible shutdowns, and maybe even pauses if it suspects poor performance
+- Automatic batch size selection
+- Ability to extend epochs via front end
+- Ability to change learning rate via front end, mid run
+- Potentially supporting a web version of tensor board

 t0d0
 - ~~figure out how to use vast command line tools and make a short doc on that~~
 - ----> https://cloud.vast.ai/cli/ (its pretty good)